Arcadian Orchard A Homestead

-We are a small Homestead with dual purpose Chickens, Bourbon Red Turkeys, a gaggle of Geese, Kune Kune pigs, a couple of good dogs and an assortment of working barn cats.
+We are a small Homestead with dual purpose Chickens, Turkeys, Kune Kune pigs, a couple of good dogs and an assortment of working barn cats.
 There's a small Orchard, a Greenhouse, several gardens scattered around and a little creek bordering it all.
 Mature trees stand around, watching everything.

 It's a lifestyle, more than it's a hobby.
 We consider the natural environment when we make decisions on which plants to plant, where to build something or where to let the animals roam.
 There are Box Turtles, a variety of amphibians, native bird species, weird bugs and the toads that eat them.
 We consider their habitat options and keep them in mind.
 We do not use herbicides or pesticides and carefully consider when to use any gardening aids if any of the plants are having issues.
 We aim to protect the native creatures and encourage the pollinators and beneficial bugs.

 Chickens, for some reason, have become my passion.
 They fit within the homestead lifestyle like peas in a pod.
 For their eggs, their meat, their subsequent fertilizer and their ability to graze down pasture and bugs, which in turn is good for their health.
 We have found a sustainable cycle in their management, which has helped to improve their bloodlines, health and breeding.

 I've raised chickens for the bulk of my life thus far.
 It's only been in the last 5 years that I decided to take it seriously.
 There are only 2 varieties I work with now, the American Bresse and Marans.
 I'm a member of the APA, the president for the Marans Chicken Club, USA and am working towards building a community of Bresse breeders as well.
 It is my goal to build up genetically self sustained foundation flocks in the varieties I work with.